ctfrancia/cc/README.md

 - Use Ionic 4 (extra extra credit: Ionic)
 - Use Koa as a backend framework, we use this framework for micro services
 - Write tests (with any framework, however, we use Jest)
-- Data persistence, either with a JSON file or local storage
+- Data persistence either with a JSON file, local storage, SQLite